This product is fragile until fitted. Handle with care and store flat, face up.

 Before commencing any fabrication or installation work, inspect your acrylic solid surface products and ensure you are satisfied that there are no defects, for example: colour matching defects.

-A reasonable size of acrylic offcut should be kept for any future colour matched repair work or modifications.
+A reasonable size of solid surface offcut should be kept for any future colour matched repair work or modifications.

-Acrylic worktops, breakfast bars and splashbacks must be handled by a team, not alone.
+Solid Surface worktops, breakfast bars and splashbacks must be handled by a team, not alone.
 Where possible, use handling aids.
-When moving acrylic worktops by hand, carry it so the shorter edge is vertical.
+When moving solid surface worktops by hand, carry it so the shorter edge is vertical.
 This avoids unnecessary flexing which can cause stress cracks in the material.

-Acrylic worktops can be seamlessly jointed.
+Solid Surface worktops can be seamlessly jointed.
 Please refer to the 'Jointing methods' section below.
 Potentially, a worktop or breakfast bar can be seamlessly jointed to over 6 metres in length.
 When considering the construction of exceptionally large seamlessly jointed acrylic surfaces, you must plan for the weight and the feasibility of gaining access to the installation area.
-Acrylic products should be stored horizontally and supported adequately to prevent any bowing or collapse of the product.
+Solid Surface products should be stored horizontally and supported adequately to prevent any bowing or collapse of the product.

 All materials must be given a minimum of 24 hours to meet room temperature prior to installation.
 This is especially important for adhesives and silicone sealants because temperature affects curing time and consistency.